ttbud/ttbud/README.md

 # Configure your environment
 cp .env.example .env
-# Build all the images
+# Build all the images (Needs to re-run each time api dependencies change)
 docker-compose build
-# Install web dependencies
+# Install web dependencies (Needs to re-run each time web dependencies change)
 docker-compose run --rm web yarn install
 # Start the development server in the background
 docker-compose up -d